 Subscribe to our blog for all the latest news, updates, and events from MMA and our partners

-SubscribeWhile summertime brings images of drives with friends, hair blown by the wind and a pop song on the radio — when it's a teen driver behind the wheel, there are a lot of other considerations for having a good time out on the road.
-Why is summer so risky for new drivers?
+SubscribeWhile summertime brings images of drives with friends, hair blown by the wind and a pop song on the radio — when it's a new driver behind the wheel, there are a lot of other considerations for having a good time out on the road.
+Why is summer so risky for teen drivers?
 There are a few reasons:

 Fresh out of driver's education classes, teens hit the end of the school year and are eager to get behind the wheel without their parents.
 Come Memorial Day, young drivers are more likely to be out of school and on the roads, often traveling with any number of easy distractions, whether it be friends, electronics, the radio or just the summer scenery.

-"Teens have been distracted behind the wheel forever," notes Erika Close, CPRIA, AFIS, sales executive, private client group at MMA.
+"Teens have been distracted behind the wheel forever," notes Erika Donahue Close, CPRIA, AFIS, business development coordinator at MMA.

 Not only do teens get involved in more traffic accidents with injuries, they also tend to do it during those hot summer months.